 Livvy Floren was a representative in the state House.
 She crashed her car into a power pole in 2004.

-Police then arrested her for DUI and unsafe movement.
+Then police arrested her for DUI and unsafe movement.

 Police arrested state Sen. Lee Constantine in 2004 for DUI.
 According to the police report, Constantine was going 57 mph in a 45 mph zone.
 The officer said his eyes were red and glassy and that he smelled of alcohol.